 As you speak with healthcare professionals at the hospital, it can be helpful to keep your own to-do list.
 For example, arrange for long-term care, rent special medical equipment, make changes to the home, etc. It can also be helpful to keep a to-do list specifically for the day of discharge, like pick up prescriptions or go grocery shopping for your loved one.

 After your loved one is discharged, the real work begins.
 If your loved one is at home, the responsibility for care falls to the family.
 If you are taking care of your loved one at home, here are some things to remember.

-- Attend follow-up visits.
-Your loved one will need to attend follow-up visits to check on their health.
+- Attend follow-up visits: Your loved one will need to attend follow-up visits to check on their health.
 They may need to see specialists or their general physician.
-You should plan on attending these appointments so you can ask questions and share with the doctors how your loved one is progressing.
+You should attend these appointments so you can ask questions and share with the doctors how your loved one is progressing.

 RELATED CONTENT: Returning Home after Hospital Discharge

 While you might not think that your role in hospital discharge planning is that important, it is!
 Studies show that 40% of patients over the age of 65 suffer from medication errors after leaving the hospital.
 And 28% of patients discharged from a hospital are readmitted within 30 days.
 YOU can help your loved one remain safe at home and avoid readmission.